Goaltender: Back-up goaltender

 In professional ice hockey, the back-up goaltender fills an important team role.
 Although the back-up will spend most games sitting on the bench, the back-up must be prepared to play every game.
 A back-up may be forced into duty at any time to relieve the starting goaltender in the event of an injury or poor game performance.
 The back-up will also be called upon to start some games to give the starter the opportunity to rest from game-play during the season.

-Most professional leagues require each home team to maintain a list of local non-professional goaltenders, available to either team, who can be used in the exceptional case that one or both of a team's normal goaltenders are injured or unavailable (such as a player acquired in a trade or minor league call-up arriving late on short notice); such a goaltender who fulfills that role is known as an emergency back–up goaltender (or EBUG).
+Most professional leagues require each home team to maintain a list of local non-professional goaltenders, available to either team, who can be used in the exceptional case that one or both of a team's normal goaltenders are injured or unavailable (such as a player acquired in a trade or minor league call-up arriving late on short notice); such a goaltender who fulfills that role is known as an emergency back-up goaltender (EBUG).
 Similar rules are in place for the NHL's minor leagues, where emergency goaltenders are used much more frequently.
 Those on a team's emergency list are given free attendance to home games they are assigned and may also help out as a practice goalie.
 Emergency goalies are often called from nearby college teams, adult semi-pro/amateur leagues, or the home team's own coaching/facilities staff.
-If activated for a game, most emergency goaltenders only dress to sit on the bench, as a team's normal back-up takes over; only five emergency goalies (David Ayres, Scott Foster, Jorge Alves, Thomas Hodges, and Matt Berlin) have ever seen recorded playing time in an NHL game.
+If activated for a game, most emergency goaltenders only dress to sit on the bench, as a team's normal back-up takes over; only six emergency goalies (David Ayres, Scott Foster, Jorge Alves, Thomas Hodges, Matt Berlin, Jett Alexander) have ever seen recorded playing time in an NHL game.
 Emergency goalies who are activated sign either an amateur or professional tryout contract.

 During the Stanley Cup playoffs, roster limits are relaxed and teams routinely recall minor league players (known as "black aces") to act as depth, resulting in playoff EBUGs being minor league professionals rather than local amateurs.

+In July 2025, as part of a new four-year collective bargaining agreement to take effect starting with the 2026–27 NHL season, the NHL and NHLPA agreed to reform the rules on EBUGs.
+Teams will no longer contract local goaltenders to play in case of an emergency; instead, they can now sign a permanent EBUG, who will travel with the team and can perform additional coaching or team duties (similar to a bullpen catcher in baseball).
+Permanent EBUGs will face restrictions to ensure teams do not hire "ringers"; they must not have played professional hockey in the previous three years and cannot have played more than 80 professional games in their careers.